 1. Apply Primer With a Brush

-Those two are my favourites, but I've recently added two Becca primers into my repertoire also.
+Those two are my favorites, but I've recently added two Becca primers into my repertoire also.

 A sort of primer and highlighter in one, this can be worn alone to perfect and brighten the skin or as a base under foundation.
 It comes in seven shades, and the lightest and darkest ones can be used to alter your foundation shade between seasons.
-The Moonstone shade (a pale gold) is Wolff's favourite, which means it's now my favourite shade too.
+The Moonstone shade (a pale gold) is Wolff's favorite, which means it's now my favorite shade too.

-The lavender option brightens the complexion and neutralises sallow tones in the skin.
+The lavender option brightens the complexion and neutralizes sallow tones in the skin.

 2. Use a Smaller Brush for Contour and Highlight